 - Any of the following items within the preceding five years of the date of the credit report: default, bankruptcy, discharge, foreclosure, repossession, tax lien, wage garnishment, write-off of a Title IV debt, open collection

-Note: a loan applicant may qualify for a PLUS Loan based on extenuating circumstances if the applicant:
+A loan applicant may qualify for a PLUS Loan if the applicant:

 - Has been or is delinquent for 180 days or less on mortgage loan payments or on medical bill payments for the applicant or the applicant's family